wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 The first step is to activate the plugin and sign up.
 Then we will guide you through the process of connecting your MailChimp account and choosing the list.
 This is done on the WordPress admin "MailChimp" menu page.

 = Do I need MailChimp's API Key? =
 You don't have to worry about that.
-We will guide you through the process.
+We will guide you through the MailChimp flow.

 = How do I add my MailChimp lists? =
 After you connect your MailChimp account, the plugin will fetch all of your MailChimp list information and load it into the plugin admin.
 You can simply choose the lists you want to make forms for.